davepinch/pinchy.cc/content/topics/places/trails/red-tape/news/columbian.com.md

 author: Dameon Pesanti
 excerpt: >-
-  A dirt trail in Lacamas Regional Park, unofficially known as Red Tape, is being closed to foot traffic and designated as a one-way, downhill mountain bike route. mention of: Camas Lilly Fields news of:
+  A dirt trail in Lacamas Regional Park, unofficially known as Red Tape, is being closed to foot traffic and designated as a one-way, downhill mountain bike route. mention of: Camas Lily Fields news of:
   - Red Tape
   - Lacamas Regional Park